 “Walking is exercise too!
 Unlike some other forms of exercise, it's totally free, doesn’t require any special equipment or training and it allows you to talk with a friend or listen to an audiobook while at it.”

 The precise details are of course up to you, and will change as you progress.
 But try achieving that “fast, slow, fast, slow” rhythm – also known as high-intensity interval training.
-If you are living with diabetes, alternating periods of short, intense exercise with less intense recovery periods can lower your glucose levels – even in a single session.
+If you are living with diabetes, alternating periods of short, intense exercise with less intense recovery periods can lower your glucose levels – even in a single session4.

 My first piece of advice is to pay close attention to your blood sugar levels before, during and after physical activity – preferably with a blood glucose meter.

 Depending on your situation, especially whether or not you need to inject insulin, it can be a good idea to check your blood sugar 15-30 minutes before you start exercising, every half hour during the workout and after the workout.
-Have a chat with your healthcare professional so you know for sure whether you are at risk of hypos and – if so – how you may best respond to them.
+Have a chat with your healthcare professional so you know for sure whether you are at risk of hypos and – if so – how you may best respond to them5.

 If you are living with diabetes, my advice is to seize every opportunity to sneak physical activity into your day – whether a weekday or weekend.
 When you get used to taking 10 minutes here and 10 minutes there to be active instead of sitting still, the impact can be considerable.
 Take the stairs, not the elevator.
 Take your bike to work.
 Walk instead of taking the bus.
 And try using headphones to listen to music or a podcast while you’re being active – it just might make the whole experience more enjoyable.